Table of Contents

 You can create marketing automation workflows for everything, from customer onboarding and nurturing to retention and reactivation.
 There is no single way to outline the automation workflow.

-Here are a few marketing automation workflow outlines to help you get started.
+Here are a few marketing automation workflows outlines to help you get started.

 3 Marketing Automation Workflows

 Now, let’s take a look at typical marketing automation workflows.
-Before you continue reading, let’s first define the terms to avoid any confusion.
+Before you continue reading, let’s define the terms to avoid confusion.

 Each marketing automation workflow has a trigger and an action.
 Trigger refers to the starting point of the workflow.